 When answering the phone or opening any type of written communication, you should take note of:

-- What the debt collector states you owe
+- What the debt collector states you owe.

-- The dates you opened the account
+- The dates you opened the account.

-- When you were first late, and
+- When you were first late on a payment.

-Complaints about Alliance One
+Complaints About Alliance One

 Several complainants have stated that Alliance One has tried to rehash old debts and request payment, even reporting the items on their credit report.